gada1982/CarND-Advanced-Lane-Lines/README.md

 The curvature for the left and right lane are calculated seperately and the mean is taken for the final output.

-To calculate the offset of the vehicle, the position where the left and right lane polynom cut the bottom of the camera image (nearest point) are taken as referance and compared to the center of the image in x-direction (camera mounting point).
+To calculate the offset of the vehicle, the position where the left and right lane polynom cut the bottom of the camera image (nearest point) are taken as referance and are compared to the center of the image in x-direction (camera mounting point).

 Theese information is printed on every frame of the augmented video.

 # 9. Pipeline for Single Images

-The images for camera calibration are stored in the folder called `camera_cal`.
-The images in `test_images` are for testing your pipeline on single frames.
-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include a description in your writeup for the project of what each image shows.

 # 10. Pipeline for Video